- £1,256 per week

 Heating: Warm-air heating and electric fires.

 Notes: Please note, stag and hen parties are not permitted at this property.
-Wi-Fi, linen provided, please bring your own towels.
+Wi-Fi, linen provided.
 Travel cot available.
 Check in: 4pm.
 Check out: 10am.

 Southwold Pier Area - It is often said that nothing changes in Southwold.
 However, the much-acclaimed pier was rebuilt in 2001 and was the first to be constructed in England in over fifty years.
 It now fits in well with the painted beach huts, promenade and colourful flowerbeds.
 There is a shop, cafes and an alternative amusement arcade there.
 The selection of properties' hereabouts makes it an ideal location to stay in Southwold if you require quiet accommodation that is also close to the beach, town centre and the many footpaths across the marshes leading you to the less explored areas of the town.